Abdelrhmanyassser/SRS/README.md

-# SRSG- Saudi Retina Group
+# SRG- Saudi Retina Group

 Saudi Retina Group (SRG) is a scientific retina-specialized group under the umbrella of the Saudi Ophthalmology Society (SOS).